cloudfoundry/bosh-vsphere-cpi-release/docs/required_vcenter_privileges.md

 #### vCenter Datacenter Privileges

-These privileges must be granted on any entities in a Datacenter the CPI will interact with.
+These are the only privileges that must be granted at the datacenter level.

 <table id="vcenter-datacenter-privileges">
   <thead>